 Too often, we forget that our building support staffs interact with students frequently throughout their day.
 With that in mind, it’s important to remember to be encouraging toward them as well.
 Two mental hacks and a practical tip to help you do so.

 12. Secretaries, aides, building service workers, cafeteria staff are… wait for it… dignified human beings

 First of all, we need to remember that these are people we’re dealing with.
-For most of the Teaching the Core community, that’s going to sound pretty lame — “duh, Stuart” — right?
+For most of this blog’s readers, that’s going to sound pretty lame — “duh, Stuart” — right?
 And yet at every school I’ve been in, there are teachers who treat non-teachers as if they are something below human status.

 13. Remember: a person’s worth is not determined by their job performance